Air Quality Rankings for Oregon (2026)

 Frequently Asked Questions

-Benton, Oregon has the best air quality in Oregon with a 5-year average AQI of 22 and a grade of B.
+Benton, Oregon has the best air quality in Oregon with a 5-year average AQI of 22 and a Grade B (71/100).
+Its dominant pollutant is Fine Particulate Matter (PM2.5) and the long-run trend is stable.

-Oregon has 23 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Oregon has 23 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.